 Use SELECT SINGLE if all key fields where used in WHERE condition

-Else use SELECT…INTO TABLE….
+Else use SELECT….
 UP TO 1 ROWS

 Avoid use of SELECT…ENDSELECT

 When using FOR ALL ENTRIES, make sure that the selection table is not initial before doing the select query.
 If it is empty the select statement is like a statement without ‘WHERE’ condition.